BCom Honours in Economic Analysis of Financial Markets

 Students are allowed to re-register once for a maximum of 2 courses.
 Students who fail to meet the re-admission requirements will be deregistered from the programme.
-Students that receive a sub-minimum of 40% for the Honours research report will be allowed to revise and resubmit their report for re-examination within 4 weeks of receipt of their grade.
-The revised research report will be eligible for a maximum grade of 50%.
+Students who receive a sub-minimum of 40% for the Long Paper will be allowed to revise and resubmit their paper for re-examination within 4 weeks of receiving their grade.
+The revised research paper will be eligible for a maximum grade of 50%.
 No supplementary examinations are awarded.
 Students with a deferred examination will be required to write the first available deferred examination offered.
 These deferred examinations will generally be offered in the subsequent semester.
 Students failing to write the first available deferred exam will be classified as AB for that exam.

 Enrolment in the programme may not be extended beyond 2 years.

-Distinction Rule: The degree may be awarded in “the first class” if a student has an overall average of at least 75% at first attempt, and if the candidate obtains not less than 70% for both the coursework component and the Honours research report.
+Distinction Rule: The degree may be awarded in “the first class” if a student has an overall average of at least 75% at the first attempt.
+The candidate obtains not less than 70% for both the coursework component and the Honours research paper.

 For purposes of entrance examinations, we regard MAM1000W (or equivalent) as more advanced than MAM1010 and STA1006 (or equivalent) as more advanced than STA1000.